-Research Ethics (CIPP 907 - 1 credit)

-The ethical conduct of science is increasingly under the spotlight from the public, media, and national regulatory bodies.
-The National Institute of Health recently released a notice requiring "...all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research".
+Research Ethics (CIPP 907 - 1 credit) The National Institute of Health requires that "...all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research".
+In this course, various aspects of research ethics will be examined.